NobeenIslam/seneca-techtask-toggles/README.md

 * The question data is provided as an array of objects with all necessary information
 * An option for a question can max have three potential toggle positions
 * There will be a maximum of 4 options to toggle for any question
-* User will reach questions via a home-page
+* A user will reach questions via a home-page
 * Options shouldn't be pre-selected when the user is presented with a question

 Limitations: